 Creating an estate plan with a special needs dependent in mind can be a delicate process.
 The special needs individual is relying, once again, on the testator doing the right thing and creating an effective estate plan that will take care of them for years to come.
 Mixing things up or getting caught up in the legalities doesn’t benefit anyone.

 To eliminate the guesswork and create a specialized estate plan, call 239.970.6844 to connect with Powell, Jackman, Stevens & Ricciardi, P.A. and set up a free consultation.
-Our Fort Myers estate planning attorneys can help you with every step along the way.
+Our Fort Myers attorneys can help you with every step along the way.
 We also offer probate services to assist your loved ones.